mamun001/interview_questions/vault_interview_questions.md

 88. How do you use AWS KMS instead of Shamir?

-    Answer: (zeal vora): "Add a new seal block under the configuration file for KMS and start Vault with that"
+    Answer: Add a new seal block under the configuration file for KMS.
+Then, start up Vault with that configuration file.

 89. How many keys do you need to unseal using Shamir (by default)?